 You can find out about Ojolie cards (animated said cranes and swans, plus classy dog kisses, cat romance and more).
 You can send special Valentine's Day greetings with Chudleigh, the chocolate Labrador, and friends or fantastic compositions of flowers and music.
 You can learn about someecards.com, where you have to put all the romance into sarcastic cards (if that’s your thing).

-However, if you’re the last-minute type, Brit+Co offers some ideas that show you put some thought and effort into saying “I love you” (or at least make it look like you did).
-The best part?
-You can do it all from your phone.
-You can find pointers on everything from the “Uber of packages” to how to order small-batch food and drinks, made by real people, delivered right to someone’s door.
+However, if you’re the last-minute type, "17 Last-Minute Valentine's Day Gifts You Can Get on Amazon" offers some ideas that show you put some thought and effort into saying “I love you” (or at least make it look like you did).

 Happy Valentine’s Day.